JasonMarkol/Trickle-Down-Mindset--Book-Note/Alpha Male Strategies - AMS/Deniz Sasal/How To Pass a Job Interview - Interview Preparation MasterClass .md

 - Unless you have strong , very strong differentiators, you will be eliminated .
 Because a litte bit of stupid things.

+- Different tips - Give what they want and need , and give a little bouns .
+Like I got other skill !!!!